 - Prepare technology infrastructure to integrate AR/VR: The report found that a lack of data and technology readiness are major barriers to AR/VR adoption.
 For enterprises, the need of the hour is to ensure smooth AR/VR integration with their existing technologies as well as their culture.

 A copy of the report can be downloaded here.

-Capgemini surveyed 709 individuals with considerable knowledge of their organisation’s AR/VR initiatives at 709 companies.
-The research focused mostly on companies that are active in AR/VR with 603 organisations currently experimenting or implementing AR/VR.
-Seventy-three percent of organisations reported revenue of more than US$1 billion in FY 2017.
+Capgemini surveyed 709 individuals with considerable knowledge of their organization’s AR/VR initiatives at 709 companies.
+The research focused mostly on companies that are active in AR/VR with 603 organizations currently experimenting or implementing AR/VR.
+Seventy-three percent of organizations reported revenue of more than US$1 billion in FY 2017.
 This survey was conducted from May to June 2018.